mmarcinowski/Football-season-Poisson-model/README.md

 TimeWeightedEkstraklasa - simple app with prediction model based on Poisson distribution feeded with teams' and whole Ekstraklasa's statistics (number of matchday as a weight)

-EkstraPredictablityAnalysis - statistics of PoissonEkstraklas model's accuracy
+EkstraPredictablityAnalysis - script for statistics of PoissonEkstraklas model's accuracy